 - POETRY: A writing sample of up to 6 pages of poetry is required.

-Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted approximately one to two weeks after they apply.
+Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted approximately two to three weeks after they apply.
 Please note that a variety of housing options are available at the Omega Institute.
 Those who apply earlier will be able to choose their housing sooner.
 Some housing options may sell out faster than others.